Fighting game: Decline of Traditional 2D Games (early 2000s)

-Resurgence (late 2000s to present)
+Rebirth (late 2000s to present)

-Street Fighter IV, the series' first mainline title since Street Fighter III: 3rd Strike in 1999, was released in early 2009 to critical acclaim, having garnered praise since its release at Japanese arcades in 2008.
+The late 2000s featured a number of games that sparked another surge in fighting game popularity.
+Super Smash Bros.
+Brawl was released in early March 2008 to universal acclaim and went on to set a new record in sales, at one point selling at 120 units per minute.
+Another game was Street Fighter IV, the series' first mainline title since Street Fighter III: 3rd Strike in 1999, which was released in early 2009 also to critical acclaim, having garnered praise since its debut at Japanese arcades in July 2008.
 The console versions of Street Fighter IV, as well as the updated Super Street Fighter IV, sold more than 6 million copies over the next few years.
-Street Fighter's successful revival sparked a renaissance for the genre, introducing new players to the genre and with the increased audience allowing other fighting game franchises to achieve successful revivals of their own, as well as increasing tournament participance.
-Tekken 6 was positively received, selling more than 3 million copies worldwide as of August 6, 2010.
-Other successful titles that followed include Mortal Kombat, Marvel vs. Capcom 3, The King of Fighters XIII, Dead or Alive 5, Tekken Tag Tournament 2, SoulCalibur V, and Guilty Gear Xrd.
-Despite the critically acclaimed Virtua Fighter 5 releasing to very little fanfare in 2007, its update Virtua Fighter 5: Final Showdown received much more attention due to renewed interest in the genre.
+The success of these two games, among others, sparked a renaissance for the genre, introducing new players to the genre and with the increased audience allowing other fighting game franchises to achieve successful revivals of their own, as well as increasing tournament participation.
+Tekken 6 was building off the popularity of its previous iteration and was still positively received, selling more than 3 million copies worldwide by August 2010, one year after its release.
+Other successful games that followed include Mortal Kombat, Marvel vs. Capcom 3, The King of Fighters XIII, Dead or Alive 5, Tekken Tag Tournament 2, Soulcalibur V, and Guilty Gear Xrd.
+Though the critically acclaimed Virtua Fighter 5 was released to very little acclaim in 2007, its update Virtua Fighter 5: Final Showdown received much more attention due to renewed interest in the genre.

-Numerous indie fighting games have also been crowdfunded on websites such as Kickstarter and Indiegogo, the most notable success being Skullgirls in 2012.
+Numerous indie fighting games have also been crowdfunded on websites such as Kickstarter and Indiegogo, the most notable success being the tag team fighting game Skullgirls in 2012.
 Later, in 2019, Ubisoft reported that the free-to-play platform fighting game Brawlhalla reached 20 million players, with it climbing to 80 million by 2022.

-Super Smash Bros.
-Ultimate for the Nintendo Switch in 2018 is the best-selling fighting game of all time, topping its Wii predecessor Super Smash Bros.
-Brawl, having sold 29.53 million copies worldwide.
+In 2018, Super Smash Bros.
+Ultimate for the Nintendo Switch was released.
+It became the best-selling fighting game of all time, topping its Wii predecessor Super Smash Bros.
+Brawl and introduced nearly 90 characters through its default mode and through downloadable content or DLC, having sold 36.55 million copies worldwide.
+Later in the mid-2020s, the genre achieved another renaissance with the arrival of Street Fighter 6 and its immediate success, together with Mortal Kombat 1 and Tekken 8.
+Street Fighter 6 sold over 1 million copies within five days after its launch, and sold over 3 million copies by January 2024.
+Mortal Kombat 1 sold over 2 million copies in its first two months, and garnered over 3 million copies by January 2024, while the latest game Tekken 8, which was released in January 2024 sold over 2 million copies in its first month alone.
+Thus, the 2020s have had a marked resurgence in fighting games that has been deemed a new golden age in fighting games.